ONLINE PRIMARY SOURCES AND RELATED WEBSITES

 A collaborative project funded by the Arts and Humanities Research Council and bringing together

 scholars from King's College London, the University of Kent at Canterbury, and the University of

 Reading.
 Its objective is to create a relational database documenting the careers of all Church

 DIPPAM: Documenting Ireland: Parliament, People and Migration.
 An online virtual archive of documents and sources relating to the history of Ireland and its migration experience from the late 18th to the late 20th centuries.

 Eurodocs: Britain, 1816-1918: Hundreds of primary sources and research materials on the internet.

 This London museum contains one of the world's largest collection of artifacts from around

-the world including many from British India.
+the world including many from Victoria's empire.

 British Empire Links: Contains

 links to institutes, online courses, and data relating to the British Empire.